CS385-WI15/poker_hands/README.md

 Authors: James Barnes, Jinu Jacob, Devin McGinty

 ## Purpose ##
-The purpose of this project is to train a neural network to recognize poker hands accurately using Matlabs neural networks.
+The purpose of this project is to train a neural network to recognize poker hands accurately using Matlab's neural networks.

 ## Files ##
 pokerNN.m - Matlab script that loads data from csv, trains neural network, runs net on test data, and outputs results to csv